SWITCH TO DIRECTHELPMUTUAL FUNDS

 2. Companies issuing banking and PSU funds have a minimum AAA- credit rating from the best agencies.

-Who Should Invest in Banking and PSU Fund?
+Why Should You Invest in Banking and PSU Fund?

 Centralised scheduled banks and public sector undertakings are backed by the government, and hence, have nominal risk associated.
 Also, this type of mutual funds primarily focuses on debt instruments issued by such companies.
 Debt securities generally have a lower risk factor than equities as they act as a liability on the issuing organisation.
 Companies have to pay interest to debenture holders before distributing profits among equity shareholders.